magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

   :dependencies [[org.clojure/clojure "1.7.0"]])
 ```

-To run the CLJ tests all you have to do is to launch the `lein test`
+You're now ready to run the CLJ tests by launching the `lein test`
 task as follows:

 ```bash